A Laplace transform approach to $C$-semigroups on a $\mathcal{T}_{\varepsilon, \lambda}$-complete random normed module

 \section{Introduction}

-The idea of the Laplace transform can be traced back to mathematical research in the 18th century, when Euler first considered this transform to solve second-order linear ordinary differential equations.
-In 1812, Laplace himself systematically proposed this transformation method for solving differential equations and integral equations.
-In the 1930s, Doetsch was dedicated to systematizing and rigidifying the theory of Laplace transforms in \cite{Doetsch1937}, where he clearly expounded the basic properties and inversion formulas of the Laplace transform and further deeply explored its applications.
-In fact, the Laplace transform is closely related to the theory of operator semigroups and abstract Cauchy problems.
-The establishment of the operator semigroup theory also marks the beginning of the study of Laplace transforms for abstract-valued functions from \([0, \infty)\) to Banach spaces.
+\quad\;The approach of Laplace transforms is closely related to the theory of operator semigroups and abstract Cauchy problems \cite{Arendt, deLaubenfels1}.
+In particular, the establishment of the operator semigroup theory also marks the beginning of the study of Laplace transforms for abstract-valued functions from \([0, \infty)\) to Banach spaces.
 The key figures of this stage included mathematicians such as Hille, Yosida and Phillips, who established the Laplace transform of such abstract-valued functions and linked it to the theory of operator semigroups \cite{Hille48, Phillips1954, Yosida1948}.
 For example, the Hille-Yosida theorem, as the cornerstone of operator semigroup theory, can be regarded as the embodiment of such abstract-valued Laplace transforms on the resolvent of a specific operator (the infinitesimal generator).
 Therefore, deepening the research on Laplace transform theory is an important way to promote the development of operator semigroup theory.